Amazon EC2 Hpc6a Instances

-Amazon EC2 Hpc6a Instances offer the best price performance for compute-intensive, high performance computing (HPC) workloads in Amazon EC2.
+Amazon EC2 Hpc6a instances offer the best price performance for compute-intensive high performance computing (HPC) workloads in Amazon EC2.

-Hpc6a instances deliver up to 65% better price performance over comparable, compute-optimized, x86 based instances.
-Elastic Fabric Adapter is enabled by default to provide low latency 100 Gbps network bandwidth for inter-node communication.
+Hpc6a instances deliver up to 65% better price performance over comparable compute-optimized x86 based instances.
+Elastic Fabric Adapter (EFA) , powered by the AWS Nitro System, is enabled to provide low latency 100 Gbps network bandwidth for inter-node communication.
 Hpc6a instances are powered by 3rd generation AMD EPYC processors.
-AWS’s elasticity and scalability combined with the price performance of Hpc6a instances let you scale workloads such as computational fluid dynamics, weather forecasting, and molecular dynamics, at the best price performance in Amazon EC2.
+AWS elasticity and scalability combined with Hpc6a instances price performance let you scale workloads such as computational fluid dynamics, weather forecasting, and molecular dynamics, at the best price performance in Amazon EC2.

 Hpc6a instances are purpose-built to cost effectively run HPC workloads on AWS.
 To help you reduce the cost of running your HPC workloads, Hpc6a instances are priced up to 70% less than similar compute-optimized, x86 based instances

 With 100 Gbps Elastic Fabric Adapter (EFA) networking, you have access to a high-throughput, low latency, low jitter channel for tightly coupled workloads.
 EFA networking allows you to scale faster and reduce time-to-insight for your HPC workloads.

 With AWS ParallelCluster you can provision Hpc6a instances alongside other instance types within the same cluster.
 This gives you the flexibility to run different workloads optimized for different instances within your cluster.